-In some circumstances, we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 9. YOUR LEGAL RIGHTS

-If you wish to exercise any of the rights set out above, please email us at firstname.lastname@example.org.
+If you wish to exercise any of the rights set out above, please contact us via email at email@example.com

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive or refuse to comply with your request in these circumstances.
+However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
-In this case, we will notify you.
+In this case, we will notify you and keep you updated.